Ridoineel/Coderedo/README.md

 Your are awesome
 ```

-Ouff...
+Ouff 🙂️...

 ## Futures
-* Make recursive on a directory
+* Make recursive on a directory 🤔️